0xAnalyst/DefenderATPQueries/Linux/DoasConfFileCreation.md

-# Rule Documentation: Detection of Unauthorized Creation of doas.conf File
+# Detection of Unauthorized Creation of doas.conf File

 ## Description
 This detection rule identifies attempts to create the `doas.conf` file on Linux systems.
 The `doas.conf` file is used by the `doas` command to provide a minimalistic alternative to `sudo` for privilege escalation.
 Unauthorized creation of this file could indicate malicious activity, such as an attempt to configure `doas` settings to gain elevated privileges.